cuhksam/emnlp2019.github.io/_pages/program.md

 ---
 {% include base_path %}

+## Workshops &amp; Co-located Events

-Workshops and events collocated with EMNLP-IJCNLP 2019 can be found <a href="./workshops/">here</a>.
+EMNLP-IJCNLP 2019 will host 18 workshops and co-located events.
+The list of accepted workshops can be found <a href="./workshops/">here</a>.

-Futher details on the program follow later.
+## Further details on the program

+TBA